MetalHexx/reactive-form-component-approach/README.md

-# Angular Reactive Form -- Component Tree Approach
+# Angular Reactive Forms -- Component Tree Approach

 An simple code repository to showcase an approach to map reactive form elements to a component tree in a way that is clean and easy to maintain.